websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

    While Widget Pages include the *Advanced* tab here, Content Pages include these settings in the *Edit* sidebar menu under *Look and Feel*.
 ```

-### Query String

-In the *Query String* section, you can use the *Query String* field to provide default parameters for a page when no others exist.
+**Query String**: You can use the *Query String* field to provide default parameters for a page when no others exist.
 This can be useful for web content templates.

 ![Figure 8: Use the Query String field to provide default parameters for a page when no others exist.](./configuring-individual-pages/images/08.png)

-### Target

-In the *Target* section, you can determine the behavior of a page's link using specific target attributes, such as opening the link in a new window, tab, or frameset.
+**Target**: You can use the *Target* field determine the behavior of a page's link using specific target attributes, such as opening the link in a new window, tab, or frameset.

 ![Figure 9: Determine the behavior of a page's link using specific target attributes.](./configuring-individual-pages/images/09.png)

-### Icon

-In the *Icon* section, you can select an icon to display along with a page's name in the site's navigation menus.
+**Icon**: You can select an icon to display along with a page's name in the site's navigation menus.

-### JavaScript

-In the *JavaScript* section, you can add JS code to a page using the provided editor.
+**JavaScript**: You can use the provided *JavaScript* editor to add JS code to a page.
 Any added code is executed at the bottom of the page.
-You can also access this editor in the *Configuration* page for each page set.
+You can also access this editor in a page set's *Configuration* page.

 ![Figure 10: Add JS code to a page using the provided editor](./configuring-individual-pages/images/10.png)